booyaa/booyaa.github.io/blog/2017-dirty-dynamic-sql.md

 path: 2017-dirty-dynamic-sql
 tags: dynamic, sql, danger, oneliners, codegen
 ---

-Not strictly all dynamic sql for immediate execution let alone dirty (I need an interesting title).
+Not all dynamic sql is strictly for immediate execution, nor is it dirty (I needed aninteresting title).
 I learnt this tricks from my friend at work, he's a big believer of using sql to code generate more sql.

-# Altering column length
+## Altering column length

 You'll still get an error when running the generated sql if you try to shrink a column.